k2bd/awstin/README.md

 Tables are tied to these data models.
 They'll be returned when items are retrieved from the table.
 Also, `put_item` takes instances of this data model class.

+These data models also define projection expressions, so only those attributes are retrieved from `get_item`, `query`, and `scan` calls.

 ```python
 from awstin.dynamodb import DynamoDB